antoniotejada/QtVTT/README.md

 - Import .mod/.pak (Fantasy grounds)
 - Invisible walls: the wall hides the tokens behind but without "fog" (eg to make hiding in trees/bushes less obvious)
+- Window walls: the wall allows line of sight through but collides like a solid wall
-- Support animated tokens/images (maps) in mp4, webm, gif, etc. Will need the http client to receive the map and tokens/viz separately (also, record animated videos from DungeonDraft or Fantasy Grounds Unity using eg XBOX game bar)
+- Support animated tokens/images (maps) in mp4, webm, gif, etc (eg see https://dynamicdungeons.com/).
+Will need the http client to receive the map and tokens/viz separately (also, record animated videos from DungeonDraft or Fantasy Grounds Unity using eg XBOX game bar)
 - Use backfacing lines to project the fog, should give a more natural fog for trees, terrain, etc?
 - Export to Dungeon Scrawl for re-rendering (even re-render under the hood?)
 - Music objects, area, fading in / out, shuffle, ordered (see https://tabletopaudio.com/, https://www.youtube.com/@bardify)
 - Hide/Show objects (secret doors, one way walls, secret areas, fogged areas, etc)
+- Label objects for text on maps (can work around by using tokens of numbers for just numbers or the label of transparent tokens?
+Would need DM-only tag or hide it but without too much fading?)
 - Layers, groups, stack objects up/down
 - Light sources and illumination/flickering/animated lights
 - Edit doors